yumandee/ign-polling/README.md

 ## Step 3: Polly

 Polly is a real-time polling full-stack web application where users can create and view polls.
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+Components are also styled with [Chakra UI](https://chakra-ui.com/)!

 ### Instructions
 To build and run the website locally, type this in the command line: